 Medical Therapy For PAD

 Medical therapy is usually sufficient if you have relatively mild or moderate PAD.
 Medical therapy consists of risk factor modification, exercise training, and the use of anti-platelet drugs.

 1) Risk Factor Modification.
 Optimizing your risk factors for atherosclerosis, using both lifestyle changes and medications, is very important if you have PAD.
 Risk factor modification can not only to slow the progression of your PAD, but also can prevent the worsening, or the development of, coronary artery disease (CAD).
 (The incidence of CAD is very high in patients with PAD.)

-  In particular, reducing your LDL cholesterol levels to below 100 mg/dL has been shown to reduce claudication (the pain or cramping, usually with exertion, that is caused by PAD).
-It is also important to stop smoking, control hypertension, and keep diabetes under good control.
+Smoking cessation is particularly important with PAD.
+Reducing your LDL cholesterol levels to below 100 mg/dL has been shown to reduce claudication (the pain or cramping, usually with exertion, that is caused by PAD).
+It is also important to control hypertension, and keep diabetes under good control.